 Scottish Borders

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Scottish Borders local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Scottish Borders spans the southeastern edge of Scotland, bordering England.
+Overview ⁞ Scottish Borders spans the southeastern edge of Scotland, bordering England.
 It is known for its rolling hills, historic abbeys, and textile industry, particularly in towns like Hawick and Galashiels.
 Agriculture and tourism remain important to the local economy.

+Who governs Scottish Borders?
 The local government for this district is: Scottish Borders Council (Scotland Council Area).

 Constituencies in Scottish Borders